Thriving Relationships Lab at Arizona State University School of Social Work

 Our team has partnered with high school students at Maryvale High School in Phoenix, where an incredible group of young social justice leaders are forming a student-led club- the Poli Sci Club- to engage their peers and community in social issues that are important to them.

-We have received two years of funding from the ASU Watts College for Public Service and Community Solutions to support this club's work, conduct a Photovoice project, and hire graduating students to be college peer advisors and provide mentoring for the high school students.
+We have received funding from the ASU Watts College for Public Service and Community Solutions to support this club's work, conduct a Photovoice project, and hire graduating students to be college peer advisors and provide mentoring for the high school students.

-To inform the development of inclusive, dynamic, and relevant relationship education tools and curriculum that promotes thriving relationships free from abuse, our team is conducting focus groups with undergraduate college students on how they think about dating and the peer norms around dating in their social circles.
+To inform the development of inclusive, dynamic, and relevant relationship education tools and curriculum that promotes thriving relationships free from abuse, our team conducted focus groups with undergraduate college students on how they think about dating and the peer norms around dating in their social circles.

 Picture